 Based on the data collected, we may recommend testing for other conditions or learning disabilities.
 This is because some conditions commonly occur with ASD, such as ADHD, anxiety, and intellectual disabilities.
 We may also want to rule out conditions that can look very similar to autism, such as OCD, Schizophrenia, sensory processing issues, or developmental delays.

 If you suspect you or a loved one may have ASD, contact us for Autism testing.
-Ready now?
-Get started here.
+Reach out to us by phone or text at (833) 624-5400, send us a message using our online contact form, or to register as a new patient get started here.